jorchard/cs489.github.io/index.md

 The course will have several assignments, a midterm, and final exam.
 Assignments will involve programming in Python.
 The approximate grade breakdown is:
 - 50% Assignments
 - 15% Midterm Exam
+- 35% Final Assessment
-- 35% Final Exam for those taking CS 489, or 35% Project for those taking CS 698
+  - Final exam for those taking CS 489, or
+  - Project for those taking CS 698

 ## Topics